 Cats rarely suffer from this condition as they are much more careful about what they eat.
 Cats are obligate carnivores, whereas dogs are more adaptable carnivores, being happy to scavenge whatever they can.

-Ungulates - Like Sheep And Cows
+Ungulates - Like Sheep, Cows And Goats

-The rumen contents are burped up and chewed again many times (eructation, chewing the cud!) aiding the bacterial fermentation process and, releasing the nutrients inside the cells for absorption by the cow, sheep or goat.
+The rumen contents are burped up and chewed again many times (eructation, chewing the cud).
+This aids the bacterial fermentation process and, releases the nutrients inside the cells.
+The cow, goat or sheep is then able to absorb the nutrients.

 Other Herbivores Like Rabbits And Horses

 However, other types of herbivore such as horses and rabbits have their fermentation chamber at the end of their digestive tract.
 So to get all the available nutrients in their food, they do have to eat their own poo.

 This is called coprophagia and is an essential part of their digestive process.
 Horses and rabbits that are denied this activity suffer from severe nutritional imbalances.

 Chewing vegetation and plants helps break down the cell walls of those plants.
 Enzymes do more work to break done the tough cell walls of plant food.